› Business Loans › Lender Reviews › Truist Business Loans Review

 You can only apply for SBA loans at a branch location.
 There might be balloon payments for real estate loans and secured term loans.

 Funding can take a long time.
 There are no fast cash financing options.
+Note that when comparing Truist to other lenders, it is important to consider fees and operational history to make informed financial decisions.

 Yes, Truist is an SBA lender, but it does not provide an option to apply online.
 Business owners interested in an SBA loan through Truist must apply at a branch location.